foreverfl/vscode/docs/csharp/cs-dev-kit-faq.md

 ![Set Dotnet Server to Trace](images/faq/dotnet-server-trace.png)

-Once you've made this change, reload the window by opening the Command Palette (`kb(workbench.action.showCommands)`), then typing "Reload Window" and pressing `kbstyle(Enter)`.
+Once you've made this change, reload the window by opening the Command Palette (`Ctrl+Shift+P`), then typing "Reload Window" and pressing `Enter`.
 After reloading the window, check the project log in the Output panel (`kb(workbench.action.output.toggleOutput)`) and selecting **Projects** from the drop-down.
 This will show any errors related to your project not being fully loaded.
 Copy all the text in the Output panel and report the issue through VS Code, making sure to include the copied text.

 ### C# extension fails to launch the server